Get access to everything we publish when you sign up for Outside+.

-Make these decadent cookies once, and you’ll understand why.
-They have the sweet, chewy quality of your standard white-flour cookie but made healthier with wholesome almond butter to add protein and good-for-you fats to the mix.
+Make these decadent, gluten-free cookies once, and you’ll understand why.
+They have the sweet, chewy quality of your standard white-flour cookie but made healthier (and gluten-free) with wholesome almond butter to add protein and good-for-you fats to the mix.
 You don’t need a reason to make these cookies, but I’ll give you three just the same.

-- They work for most dietary restrictions.
-With an almond butter base, they are completely flourless, which means they are both gluten- and grain-free.
+With an almond butter base, they are completely flourless, which means they are both gluten-free and grain-free.
 They also happen to be dairy-free.
-Paleo?
+Are you eating Paleo?
 Simply swap out the Sucanat for coconut sugar.
 Allergic to almonds?
 Try another nut butter such as cashew butter.

 Do you have your ingredients out to make these yet?
 Let us know how they turn out!